lumc-sasc/pub-LLM_GSEA/README.md

+# Pub-LLM_GSEA
-# Repository for testing the performance of GPT4 and open source language models on a GSEA task
+Repository for testing the performance of GPT4 and open source language models on a GSEA task

-## Pipeline
+## Workflow

 ## Requirements